moroquin/Apuntes-Sistemas/Programacion/JS/React/react instalacion paso a paso.md

 ```

-Right now we have to ignore the "dist" folder because we do not care about the "lint" in the output file, to achieve that we are going to add a "standar" configuration into the "package.json" file.
+Right now, we have to ignore the "dist" folder because we do not care about the "lint" in the output file.
+To achieve that, we are going to add a "standard" configuration into the "package.json" file.

 ```json
 {